HoganDataLab/SMWG/resources.md

 ## September 21
 <a id="sept21"></a>

-  -  Murray et al, A Comparison of Agent-Based Models and the Parametric G-Formula for Causal Inference, 2017. [pdf](/SMWG/docs/papers/murray2017.pdf)
+  -  Murray et al., A Comparison of Agent-Based Models and the Parametric G-Formula for Causal Inference, 2017. [pdf](/SMWG/docs/papers/murray2017.pdf)

 ## September 28
 <a id="sept28"></a>